SamTheSonicFan357/Kitty-in-the-Rain/README.md

 Kitty in the Rain is a 2D Auto Side-Scroller game where you are a cute kitten getting back home as fast as you can while trying to collect as much fish as possible.

-To play the game, clone the repository, and open "Kitty in the Rain.exe" application at the root of the repository.
+To play the game, download the "Kitty in the Rain.exe" application at the root of the repository, and then open the application.

 The controls for the game are as follows.
 Spacebar = Jump